Yoel Halpern: Leader of the "Vaad Harabanim of the British Zone"

 Rabbi Halpern was the founder and leader of the "Vaad Harabanim (council of Rabbis) of the British Zone".
 The Vaad consisted of many notable Rabbis in the British zone, including Rabbi Chaim Pinchas Lubinsky (Hannover), Rabbi Shlomo Zev Zweigenhaft (Hannover), Rabbi Yisroel Aryeh Zalmanowitz (Bergen-Belsen), Rabbi Yisroel Moshe Olewski (Celle)., Rabbi Yissocher Berish Rubin (Bergen-Belsen) and Rabbi Yitzchak Glickman (Bergen-Belsen).
 On several occasions the Vaad formed a bais din in Hannover and in other smaller communities in the zone.

 In the United States

-In 1949, the British occupation of North-West Germany ended and the British Chief Rabbi's Religious Emergency Council and it's appointees were required to wrap up their operations in Germany.
+In 1949, the British occupation of North-West Germany ended and the British Chief Rabbi's Religious Emergency Council and its appointees were required to wrap up their operations in Germany.
 Halpern then emigrated to the United States.
 He settled in Brownsville and where he was the Rabbi of a synagogue.
 Later he moved to Boro Park where he was a rabbi and the leader "Merkaz Chinuch Hatorah" (Center for Torah Education).

 Rabbi Halpern died on 6 September 1983.